Odorizer: Liquid injection type odorizers

 For very high volume systems (and for some smaller volume systems), liquid injection odorizers are being manufactured.
 These odorizers work by the addition of small amounts of liquid odorant to the moving gas.
 A pump that can be controlled to give the range of addition rates necessary is a very important aspect of this type of odorizer.
 Computer control to monitor flow rates and vary injection rate is a significant part of the more modern versions of this.
 Previous versions worked off a variety of schemes to control the odorization level.

 The Peerless odorizer was the first example of this type of odorizer.
 The Peerless natural-gas odorizer was recognized as a Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1992.
 This odorizer was said to have been developed in response to the New London School explosion that occurred in March 1937.
 It was first shipped in July 1937, the Peerless odorizer overcame two of the major problems of previous devices: they avoided problems with leaky shaft seals by encapsulating the entire unit within a pressure vessel and added odorant in proportion to the gas flow by using a gas meter to drive the odorant pump.

 Other odorizers

 Carbon dioxide fire extinguishers

-Odorizers are used in carbon dioxide fire extinguisher systems, the odorizer assembly injects wintergreen oil into the carbon dioxide stream when the agent is discharged.
+Odorizers are used in carbon dioxide fire extinguisher systems, the odorizer assembly injects wintergreen oil (methyl salicylate) into the carbon dioxide stream when the agent is discharged.
 Approximately 50 cc of wintergreen oil contained within a frangible glass cartridge is mounted within a protective housing attached to the discharge piping in such a manner as to rupture the glass container when the carbon dioxide manifold is pressurized during discharge, atomizing the oil and dispersing it.
 The strong wintergreen scent effectively notifies the occupants of the presence of carbon dioxide gas after carbon dioxide has been discharged into the hazard.